Sugeepixie/Mushroom-Analysis/README.md

 - We were able to rank the importance of the mushroom features in our Random Forest Classifier model, which helped us answer our first two questions:

+1) Can a machine learning model help evaluate whether a mushroom is poisonous or edible?
-1) Which features are most indicative of a poisonous mushroom?
+2) Which features are most indicative of a poisonous mushroom?

-2) Which features of mushrooms are most palatable?

 3) Which habitat contains the highest percentage of edible mushrooms?
+4) What populations contain the most edible and most poisonous mushrooms?

  Woods has the highest count of edible mushrooms.